 The bottom line is that attorneys who are known for going to trial can settle cases for money and often much faster.

-If you have suffered hip pain after a car accident and would like to speak with an experienced personal injury attorney, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you have suffered hip pain after a car accident, call now (800) 968-1001 for a free consultation with an experienced car accident lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.